gu-lseg/intro-to-programming/source/loops.rst

 .. tip::

-    Loops work hand in hand with data structures.
-Especially collections.
+    Loops are flow control statements which work hand in hand with data structures.

 for